edgexfoundry/device-onvif-camera/doc/auto-discovery.md

 ### DiscoveryEthernetInterface
 > For docker, set the env var `APPCUSTOM_DISCOVERYETHERNETINTERFACE`

 This is the target Ethernet Interface to use for [multicast](#multicast) discovering.
+Keep in mind this interface is relative to the environment it is being run under.
+For example, when running in docker, those interfaces are different from your host machine's interfaces.

 ### ProbeAsyncLimit
 > For docker, set the env var `APPCUSTOM_PROBEASYNCLIMIT`